 The Company recognizes an impairment charge when a decline in the fair value of its investments below the cost basis is judged to be other-than-temporary.
 The factors considered in making such a determination include the duration and severity of the impairment, the reason for the decline in value, the potential recovery period and the Company's intent to sell, including whether it is more likely than not that the Company will be required to sell the investment before recovery of cost basis.
-For securities that are deemed other-than-temporarily impaired, the amount of impairment recognized in the statement of income (loss) is limited to the amount related to credit losses, while impairment related to other factors is recognized in other comprehensive income (loss).
+For securities that are deemed other-than-temporarily impaired, the amount of impairment recognized in the consolidated statements of income (loss) is limited to the amount related to credit losses, while impairment related to other factors is recognized in other comprehensive income (loss).

-During the years 2017, 2016 and 2015, the Company did not record any other-than-temporary impairment loss with respect to its available-for-sale marketable securities.
+During the years 2018, 2017 and 2016, the Company did not record other-than-temporary impairment loss ("OTTI") with respect to its available-for-sale marketable securities.

-The Company's unrealized loss on debt securities in corporate bonds relates to several bonds.
-Because the Company has the ability to hold these debt securities until a recovery of fair value, which may be the maturity date of such bonds, the Company does not consider these securities to be other-than-temporarily impaired at December 31, 2017.
+The Company has unrealized losses on debt securities in certain corporate bonds.
+Management believes that the Company has the ability to hold these debt securities until a recovery of fair value, which may be the maturity date of such bonds and therefore, the Company does not consider these securities to be other-than-temporarily impaired at December 31, 2018.